linode/docs/docs/guides/tools-reference/tools/how-to-use-hyperfine/index.md

 `hyperfine` allows you to benchmark command-line commands with features to thoroughly test various commands' performance side by side. `hyperfine` stands out from similar tools by giving you fine control over the benchmarking process and advanced features for more effective testing.

-In this guide you learn what `hyperfine` is and how it compares to other tools.
+In this guide, you learn what `hyperfine` is and how it compares to other tools.
 Then, you learn how to install `hyperfine` and how to start using it to benchmark command-line commands on your Linux system.

 ## Before You Begin